giampy1969/simulink-aircraft-library/README.md

 An example showing a Boeing 747 in a (closed loop) straight and level flight is also given.

 In May 2003 a very effective MATLAB&reg; function (air3m.m) was added to allow the user to easily trim any given aircraft for any combination of desired speed, altitude, and flight path angle.
+This is based on the jj_3m , jj_lin, and other functions from J. J. Buchholz and Daniel Kiehn (thank you J.J and Daniel).

 In March 04, a function that computes the aerodynamic derivatives from the linear model matrices was added, together with a Simulink model that compares two different ways of handling the wind in the equations of motions.

 In July 2006 a full guidance and control system based on the feedback linearization of the aircraft kinematic and dynamics was added.
 The scheme includes a waypoint generation system, and can be easily adapted to any aircraft with known aerodynamics coefficients.

+In November 2024 Paolo Massioni replaced the older air2m helper functions with new ones (thank you Paolo).

 Please have a look to the readme.txt file for more detailed info.
-Giampiero Campa, March 2004
+Giampiero Campa, March 2024